dantonik/knowledge-hub/docs/Data/big-data/data-warehouse/overview.md

 ### SCD 3
 Every time there is a change in the dimension, you add an additional column.
 This is rarely used.

+### SCD 4
+A table with the latest snapshot, and a history table with all the historical data.

 #### Ressources

 [SAP What is a data warehouse?](https://www.sap.com/products/technology-platform/datasphere/what-is-a-data-warehouse.html)